 I ask my clients to create their own Personal Board of Directors.
 Their Board may have a couple of industry experts or mentors.
 I’m usually on it as their coach and general sounding board.
 Then for some, there’s a personal trainer.

 For others, there’s a yogi, old boss, a parent – whoever is going to help you accelerate your own success in the direction that matters most to you.
 Who is on your Personal Board of Directors?

 Don’t expect to live a fulfilled life by chance.
 And don’t expect to perform at your best if you’re not fulfilled.
 Reflect and see what works best for you and why.

 Because you can forget about inspiring others to perform beyond their current results unless they see the real you.
 They won’t see any authenticity in you if you don’t see it in yourself.
 This is at the heart of successful leadership today.

 The 6 Points of Reflection help you assess where you are today.
 They give you a very clear sense of self.
 Answer the questions in this article and you’ll develop a platform from which you can launch towards a more meaningful future success.
 One that’s right and fit for you.

-To read more on the topic, grab a copy of a short and succinct special report I have written.
+To read more on the topic and get supporting follow-up emails, grab a copy of a short and succinct special report I have written.
 It’s complimentary and available to download using the following link:

 >>>> Click Here to access the Special Report <<<<